latracal/grigora-blocks/readme.txt

 == Changelog ==

 All changes will be noted here

+== v2.02.002 ==
+1. Removed the Demo Templates preview to comply with GDPR and privacy requirements.

 == v2.02.001 ==
 1. Added Demo Templates Page - Appearance > Grigora Demo Templates